rjchatfield/auction_app/README.md

 ## FEATURES THAT DO NOT WORK PROPERLY

 * Date validation was difficult.
 It has been implemented as best I could manage, but I feel it may violate MVC.
+* When updating a user account, a new password must be submitted.

 ## USABILITY TESTING